How to Style Your Go-To Hoodie or Sweatshirt for Any Occasion

 - Layer a zip-up hoodie over a graphic tee and under a leather jacket or bomber for a bold yet classic look.

-- Style a pair of black skinny jeans with a subdued pullover.
+- Style a pair of black skinny jeans with a subdued sweatshirt.
 Add a trench coat or car coat on top for warmth.
-Pair with a Nike Blazer in a pop of color.
+Pair with a Nike Blazer for a pop of colour.

-- Wear a flannel shirt underneath a zip-up hoodie and pull on a pair of corduroy bottoms for a classic fall outfit.
+- Wear a flannel shirt underneath a zip-up hoodie and pull on a pair of corduroy bottoms for a classic autumn outfit.

 - Material: To stay dry and warm as temperatures change, wear a moisture-wicking material such as Nike Dri-FIT.
 It's designed for faster evaporation so you won't end up soaked in sweat.
 In colder weather, look for a fabric that is insulating without adding too much weight, such as Nike Therma-FIT.

-- Zippers: Some hoodies are full-zip, while others have a half or quarter zipper.
+- Zips: Some hoodies are full-zip, while others have a half or quarter zip.
 Other sweatshirts are pullovers.
 Choose depending on your preference and what you plan to wear it with.

 - Pockets: You might want a hoodie with pockets so you don't have to carry a purse or gym bag.